Trying to choose between an indica, sativa, or hybrid when you visit the marijuana dispensary? We can help!

 Effects from indica strains exist predominantly in the body, though the hundreds of hybrids available differ widely in their exact effect profiles.

-Indica strains can be
+Indica effects can be described as

-Many consumers turn to indica-dominant strains after strenuous activity to better manage their recovery or other chronic issues.
+Many consumers turn to indica dominant strains after strenuous activity to better manage their recovery or other chronic issues.
 Indica strains are also ideal for nights spent at home watching a movie or binge watching TV as a way to disconnect.
 This incredible relaxation is good for unwinding from a long day or a busy week.
-Some of the heavier-feeling indica strains are perfect for right before bed, helping you to clear your mind and physically melt into sleep.
+Some of the heavier feeling indica strains are perfect for right before bed, helping you to clear your mind and physically melt into sleep.

 Sativa strains, on the other hand, tend to manifest their effects in the mind, for a more cerebral high.

-Sativa strains can be
+Sativa effects can be described as

 The euphoric response produced by sativa strains can encourage deep conversation and enhance creativity, which is why it’s often most suited for daytime use or social situations.
-Because of its uplifting properties, sativa-dominant marijuana strains are often used by those struggling with mood issues.
+Because of its uplifting properties, sativa dominant marijuana strains are often used by those struggling with mood issues.

 A Note About Hybrids…